 Get the recipe: Sweet potato and coconut chia pudding

-Ginger is another common pantry spice that's a powerful inflammation-fighter and is the starring ingredient in this cookie recipe.
+Ginger, spice, and everything nice is the M.O. of this recipe.
+Why?
+Well, for starters ginger is one of the best common pantry spices that's a powerful inflammation-fighter and is the star ingredient in this cookie recipe.
 (There's turmeric in there too, which ups the anti-inflammatory factor even more.)
-Pair them with a mug of hot herbal tea for the perfect pre-bedtime snack.
+So, don't you say it's time to pair these ginger spice cookies with a mug of hot herbal tea for the perfect pre-bedtime snack.

 Get the recipe: Ginger spice cookies

-The brownies don't taste like hummus—promise!
-The secret is blending them with almond butter and a few key pantry staples (vanilla, cinnamon, sea salt, and maple syrup).
+These brownies don't taste like hummus (we leave that for the anti-inflammatory dips and spreads)—we promise!
+The secret to masking the any traces of bean flavor in this anti-inflammatory brownie dessert is blending them with almond butter and a few key pantry staples (vanilla, cinnamon, sea salt, and maple syrup).
 The end result is a high-protein blondie that's smooth, creamy, and just sweet enough.

 Get the recipe: Chickpea brownies

 So, is cake good for inflammation?
 Maybe not in most cases, but this recipe does take the cake (pun intended).
 Needless to say, the ultimate anti-inflammatory dessert challenge award goes to the tried-and-true birthday cake.
 After all, the stakes are high.
 But this recipe nails it.
 It's low-sugar, grain-free, but still delivers on that classic birthday cake taste.
 The "cake" is a mixture of oat flour, almond flour, and eggs, which are blended together for a moist-yet-fluffy texture.
 The frosting is a mixture of coconut milk and vanilla extract; it's truly all you need to sweeten it up.
 Even without the candles, this dessert is on fire (birthday candles, not included).